KeerthiSagarSN/rospygradientpolytope/README.md

 $ source devel/setup.bash
 $ roslaunch inverse_kinematics_interactive_rviz inverse_kinematics_interactive_rviz.launch
 ```
+1. Ensure that a link "world" exists as a base frame in your urdf file.
-1. Click and drag the interactive sphere with axes in the Rviz window
+2. Click and drag the interactive sphere with axes in the Rviz window
-2. Select Run IK button from the Interactive panel
+3. Select Run IK button from the Interactive panel
-3. Click on Polytope:ON for visualizing the estimated capacity margin during optimization
+4. Click on Polytope:ON for visualizing the estimated capacity margin during optimization
-4. Polytope:Off To stop updating the polytope (Faster execution option)
+5. Polytope:Off To stop updating the polytope (Faster execution option)
-5. Click on Reset Button : After optimization termination for consecutive IK optimization
+6. Click on Reset Button : After optimization termination for consecutive IK optimization

 ###### Interactive panel is in experimental phase and may lead to occasional crash.
-Please restart the node, when GUI crashes.
+Please restart the node, when GUI crashes
 #### UR Robot
 ![UR5 - 6 DOF](./Images_Readme/UR5_IK.gif)